Thoughts from the Dean at the end of the college search

 The world is increasingly complex, and the global economy is ever-challenging.
 Rest assured that Wheaton will work with you and your student to finance an education.
 There is no better investment that we as parents can make than in our children’s preparation to live as global citizens in today’s complicated world.
 Wheaton invests more than $31 million annually in financial aid, and we offer a significant merit scholarship program, too.

 Take a deep breath – you’re almost through the process!
-We promise to read every application with the greatest care as we assemble what we know will be an impressive Wheaton Class of 2017.
+We promise to read every application with the greatest care as we assemble what we know will be an impressive Wheaton Class of 2018.
 I hope you’ll be in touch if you or your student has any questions.
-This message may be crossing electronically with your student's application, but I wanted to share some last thoughts with you as this part of the process draws to a close.
+This message may be crossing electronically with your student's application, but I wanted to share some final thoughts with you as this part of the process draws to a close.

 My best wishes for a healthy and happy New Year.